Emad-H/Physical-Verification-using-SKY130/README.md

 ![11 merge res](Day3/3-99.png)

 As we see above, metal1 density is now within the permissible limits.
 However, metal2 is still way out of bounds, since not much can be done to fix over-density apart from physically removing metal layers from the design.
-The other layers like metal3 have now been filled as well, so they are all within the permissible density limits, instead of bieng empty with 0% density.
+The other layers like metal3 have now been filled as well, so they are all within the permissible density limits, instead of being empty with 0% density.

 ## Day 5 - Running Layout Vs. Schematic